 • They are willing and able to accept fares.

 In reaching this conclusion, the Employment Tribunal made it apparent that it regarded Uber’s position as lacking in credibility when considering the reality of how the business operates on a day-to-day basis.
+It also noted that Uber had made public comments which contradicted its position.
+In these circumstances, it was appropriate to disregard the content of the contracts between Uber and the drivers.

 What defines a worker?

+The employment status of individuals who do “gig” work is sometimes unclear.
+Should these individuals be considered as workers, employees or are they self-employed?
 The definition of workers set out in section 230(3) of the Employment Rights Act 1996 goes beyond those engaged on a traditional contract of employment to include individuals who undertake to perform personally any work or services for another party to the contract.
 There is an exclusion for circumstances where the other party to the contract can be considered a client or customer of any profession or business carried out by the individual.
+An individual who does not fall within this definition will usually be regarded as genuinely self-employed.
+This is important to note, as workers are entitled to a number of specific Employment Law rights by virtue of their status.
+These rights include:

 • the right to receive the national minimum wage for each hour of work,